tinganho/slim-specification/README.md

 #Basic operators
 ##Mutations and immutations
 In Javascript there is no mutable and immutable types.
 In Nalie we define a mutable type with the let keyword and immutable with the set keyword.
 Both keywords are short and expresses their meaning quite well. `Set` in spoken English implies a strong declaration, whereas `let` implies a soft declaration.
 We know that `let` keyword is used for block scoping variables in ES6, though we are questioning its usefulness, hence we want to break the API in this case to use `let` keyword for immutable types, because we think mutablility and immutablility is much more important than block scoping variables.
-We also don't understand why the `let` keyword is used for block scoping variables, it seems unreasonable to use the `let` keyword for block scoping because it doesn't implying block scoping.
+We also don't understand why the `let` keyword is used for block scoping variables, it seems unreasonable to use the `let` keyword for block scoping because it doesn't imply block scoping.

 We are inspired by how Swift have implemented their definition.
 Though we don’t like short names for naming anything in Nalie, e.g for variable->var in Swift.
 And we think we can improve the simplicity by setting it to just the set keyword.
 That's why we are dropping `var` keyword in Javascript.